 In the hustle and bustle of shopping, wrapping gifts, sending cards and attending special events, it is easy for families to miss the entire point of Christmas – Christ himself.
 It’s especially important to focus on keeping Christ in Christmas with children.
 Here are several simple ways to focus on Christ.

-Nativity and Advent Wreath
+Nativity and Advent Activities

 Make or purchase an advent wreath to use each week before Christmas.
 Light the candles and use readings from a book to celebrate each day.

 Display a crèche or nativity set in your living room or another room where your family gathers each day.
 Each week as you celebrate using the advent wreath, make connections between the advent readings and the nativity display.

 Purchase coloring or activity books that focus on Christ and the nativity.
 Set up a special area or put everything in a Christmas basket with new crayons or colored pencils.

 Research the location of a living nativity in your area and attend one evening.

 Select a puzzle that pictures the nativity.
 Set up the puzzle and work on it throughout the season, taking the time to ponder and discuss the puzzle subject while working on it.

 Write a thank you note to someone who displays a nativity scene in their front yard.
 Leave it on their doorstep along with a small gift to show your appreciation for their witness and sharing of the Christmas story.

 Christmas Music and Worship